qubicmio/rpc20-blog-post/README.md

 #### Status Service

-To solve problems with asynchronicity and to provide metadata to the query service we decided to create a small service ([status service](https://github.com/qubic/go-data-publisher/tree/main/status-service)) that checks what data is already completely available in the data store.
+To solve problems with asynchronous ingestion and to provide metadata to the query service we decided to create a small service ([status service](https://github.com/qubic/go-data-publisher/tree/main/status-service)) that checks what data is already completely available in the data store.
 As a nice side effect that service also verifies the ingested data.
 The status service is a mediator between the query service, the archiver and the searchable data.
 It makes sure that only completely ingested data is served and also provides some metadata from the archiver that is available in elasticsearch.

 ```
 +---------------+     +----------------+     +----------+